xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

    [334449.768013] sd 6:0:0:0: [sdc] Spinning up disk...
    [334449.768023] sd 6:0:0:0: Attached scsi generic sg3 type 0

-From this, you can see the logic volumne is assigned to *sdc*.
+From this, you can see the logic volume is assigned to *sdc*.

 On RedHat/RHEL7, CentOS 7 and Scientific Linux 7 and possibly later versions of Linux flavors, the NTFS filesystem is directly supported.
 For older version of Linux, you might have to install *ntfs-3g* package first.
 Therefore, you can mount the volume easily with a mounting command as below.